On the multiplicity formula for discrete automorphic representations of disconnected tori: Introduction

-In the theory of automorphic representations, it is a crucial question to understand the decomposition of the discrete part $L_{\mathrm{disc}}^{2}([G])$ and the multiplicities of its irreducible constituents.
-The work of Labesse and Langlands (\cite{labesse1979indistinguishability},\cite{langlands1982debuts}) and the work of Kottwitz (\cite{kottwitz1984stable}) suggest a conjectural answer for tempered automorphic representations.
-They expect that an admissible tempered discrete homomorphism $\phi:L_{F}\to {}^{L}G$ gives rise to an adelic $L$-packet $\Pi_{\phi}$ of tempered representations of $G(\mathbb{A})$ and conversely, each tempered discrete automorphic representation belongs to some $L$-packet.
-The topological group $L_{F}$ above is usually called the (hypothetical) Langlands group of $F$ and it should have the Weil group $W_{F}$ as a quotient.
-Then it is expected that the multiplicity of $\pi$ (which can be $0$) in $L_{\mathrm{disc}}^{2}([G])$ is the sum of $m_{\pi,\phi}$ with $\phi$ running over the equivalence classes of such parameters, where we have denoted by $m_{\pi,\phi}$ the $\phi$-contribution towards the total multiplicity of $\pi$.
-Moreover, it is conjectured that $m_{\pi,\phi}$ is given by
+Let $F$ be a number field and let $\mathbb{A}$ be the adele ring of $F$.
+Let $G$ be a connected reductive group defined over $F$ with centre $Z_{G}$.
+Let $[G]:= A_{G}G(F)\backslash G(\mathbb{A})$ be its adelic quotient, where $A_{G}$ is the identity component of the $\mathbb{R}$-points of the largest $\mathbb{Q}$-split subtorus of $\mathrm{Res}_{F/\mathbb{Q}}Z_{G}$.
+A fundamental problem in the study of automorphic representations is to understand the decomposition of the discrete part $L_{\mathrm{disc}}^{2}([G])$, regarded as a $G(\mathbb{A})$-representation via right translation, and the multiplicities of its irreducible constituents.
+The work of Labesse and Langlands~\cite{labesse1979indistinguishability,langlands1982debuts} and the work of Kottwitz~\cite{kottwitz1984stable} suggest a conjectural answer for tempered automorphic representations.
+Assume that $G$ is quasi-split with simply connected derived group.
+Conjecturally, an admissible tempered discrete $L$-parameter $\phi:L_{F}\to {}^{L}G$ gives rise to an adelic $L$-packet $\Pi_{\phi}$ of tempered representations of $G(\mathbb{A})$, and each tempered discrete automorphic representation is expected to occur in some $\Pi_{\phi}$.
+Here, $L_{F}$ denotes the (conjectural) Langlands group of $F$~\cite[\S12]{kottwitz1984stable}.
+If $\eta$ is a tempered representation of $G(\mathbb{A})$, then the multiplicity of $\eta$ in $L_{\mathrm{disc}}^{2}([G])$ is expected to be the sum of $m_{\eta,\phi}$, where the sum ranges over all equivalence classes of $L$-parameters (see~\cite[\S10.4]{kottwitz1984stable}) such that $\eta\in \Pi_{\phi}$, and $m_{\eta,\phi}$ denotes the $[\phi]$-contribution towards the multiplicity of $\eta$.
+Moreover, it is conjectured that